An Overwhelming Concern with Shelter! (1966)

 The International Dialogue on Experimental Architecture (IDEA) was held at New Metropole Arts Centre in Folkestone, Kent, 10–11 June 1966.
 The symposium was organised by Archigram and included contributions from Hans Hollein, Joe Weber, Yona Friedman, Cedric Price, Arthur Quarmsby, Anthony G. William and Reyner Banham.

 The following text is the artist Gustav Metzger’s account of the proceedings.
-It is illustrated here with drawings from the Drawing Matter collection that date from the 1960s and 70s, and evidence the ‘overwhelming concern with shelter’ that Metzger describes.
+It is illustrated here largely with details of drawings from the Drawing Matter collection that date from the 1960s and 70s, and evidence the ‘overwhelming concern with shelter’ that Metzger describes.

 ‘He’s great, he’s fabulous!’
 Thus, with an expansive gesture like a compère at a pop show, Peter Cook introduced the first speaker, Cedric Price, and opened the IDEA seminar.